 I eat goosefoot greens all the time when they are in season.
 Nicknamed “wild spinach,” the plant is related to both spinach and beets.
-Common varieties in Colorado include Chenopodium album, also called “lamb’s quarters,” C. berlandieri, and C. fremontii, not to mention strawberry blite (C. capitatum) with its interesting red flower clusters.
+Common species in Colorado include Chenopodium album, also called “lamb’s quarters,” C. berlandieri, and C. fremontii.

 Many of the edible goosefoots I find here at 10,000 feet in the Colorado high country are tiny—less than a foot or two tall, with the biggest leaves the size of an elongated quarter—compared to specimens growing to chest height just a few thousand feet lower.
 Still, this hasn’t kept me from stripping leaves and flower clusters from the disturbed-area-loving weed and adding them to salads or pans of sautéed greens.